Get Rid of Employee Disengagement Once And For All

 One way companies can grow a positive culture is by using the annual review time to clarify whether an employees strengths are being utilized.
 Here are a few questions that could be helpful:

-1. Of your signature themes, which two describe you best?
+Of your strengths, which two describe you best?

-2. What strengths to you use the most in your current role?
+What strengths do you use the most in your current role?